top of page

 ...

-I’ve always been fascinated by consciousness,
+I’ve always been fascinated by consciousness—

-the strange dance between memory and dream,
+that strange waltz between memory and dream,

-the way the mind wanders where the heart once broke,
+to where the heart once broke,

 as if feeling what it couldn’t keep.